Jisshu Sengupta: Sports

 Sengupta has been an avid sportsman also, taking part in many sports, most notably cricket, from his childhood days when he used to play the sport in sub-junior games.
 He was the captain for the Bengal Tigers team, representing Cinema of West Bengal in the Celebrity Cricket League.
-Though the team hasn't won any editions, his cricket skills have been appreciated by many.
+The Team won Celebrity Cricket League 2024 edition and his cricket skills have been appreciated by many.
 Bengal Cricket League, which commenced on 26 December 2015 was also the brainchild of Sengupta.
 Apart from cricket, Sengupta also supported the Kolkata Marathon in the year 2014 along with other celebrities.
 Over 8,000 participants including elite runners, beginners, fitness enthusiasts, corporate teams and spirited youngsters took part in the ₹10 lakh prize money event held on 8 February 2014.
 Sengupta also took part in a charity football match for the knee replacement surgery of the Indian football player, Kushumita Das.

 In the media

 Sengupta was ranked first in the Calcutta Times' Most Desirable Men in its 2015 edition.
 He gained the 49th position in Times Celebex in July 2015 for the buzz created around his 2015 comedy drama film Piku.
 He also appeared in Dabboo Ratnani's Bong Calendar 1422, a first of its kind initiative and was presented at the launch event of the calendar.
 Along with Paoli Dam, he launched the Times Food Guide 2017 at ITC Sonar.